13 Tips About Retropie That Will Impress Your Friends

 2 – Use the Retropie web manager

-Even if you can use the network share or the SSH access to upload new ROMs on Retropie, there is a better option: the Retropie Web Manager.
+Even if you can use the network share or SSH access to upload new ROMs on Retropie, there is a better option: the Retropie Web Manager.

 You can install it from the Retropie setup: